Section III: Attorneys

 (b) Disciplinary Action Initiated in Other Courts.

-(3) A member of this bar who has lost the right to practice law before any state or federal court, either permanently or temporarily, must advise the clerk of that factwithin thirty days of the effective date of the disciplinary action.
+(4) Duty of Attorney to Report Discipline.
+A member of this bar who has lost the right to practice law before any state or federal court, either permanently or temporarily, must advise the clerk of that fact within thirty days of the effective date of the disciplinary action.
+For purposes of this rule, “disciplinary action” includes, but is not limited to, the circumstances set forth in paragraph AT-2(b)(1) above.
 The clerk will thereafter proceed in accordance with this rule.
+Absent excusable neglect, an attorney’s failure to comply with this subsection shall waive that attorney’s right to contest the imposition of reciprocal discipline.

 (c) Conviction of a Crime.
 A member of the bar of this court who is convicted of a felony offense in any state or federal court will be immediately and automatically suspended from practice and thereafter disbarred upon final conviction.